Data Exports: Account Opening

 Data Dictionary

-Field nameDescriptionExample
+Field NameDescriptionExample

-application_idString: a uuid that represents an unique account opening application.0030dbe4-ead5-4543-afa1-61d24688b4ef
+application_idString: a UUID that represents a unique account opening application.0030dbe4-ead5-4543-afa1-61d24688b4ef

-applicant_idString: a uuid that represents an applicant (not unique, we added user_id as unique id per applicant).0030dbe4-ead5-4543-afa1-61d24688b4ef
+applicant_idString: a UUID that represents an applicant (not unique — user_id is the unique ID per applicant).0030dbe4-ead5-4543-afa1-61d24688b4ef

 account_nrNumber: the account number in core, if an account was created.
 Null if no account was created.300101234